j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 #### Using other versions

-Afer days without any result I decided to use the other router (*the new*).
+After days without any result I decided to use the other router (*the new*).
 This router has a differente software version with the same pseudo-shell but with more commands such as *cat* (used to check if a specific file exists) or the *ps* command:
 ```bash
  > cat /etc/passwd
 1234:Mt3cwxDUQQ7AY:0:0:Administrator:/:/bin/sh